 Table of Contents

-GROUP BY
+GROUP BY Clauses

 Expressions can be used at several points in SQL statements, such as

-in the ORDER BY
+in the ORDER BY or HAVING

-clauses of SELECT
+clauses of SELECT statements, in the

-clause of a SELECT
+WHERE clause of a SELECT,

-, or UPDATE
+DELETE, or UPDATE statement,

-statements.
+or in SET statements.
 Expressions can be written

-using literal values, column values, NULL
+using literal values, column values, NULL,

 built-in functions, stored functions, user-defined functions, and